 “Tayna, are you free?”

-"As free as you, I imagine, Ms. Hearst.
+“As free as you I imagine, Ms. Hearst.
 Freedom is a relative term.
-If you're asking if we stay with Jenetta because we have to, the answer is no. Jenetta offered to bring us back to Taurentlus-Thur and endeavor to locate our relatives, but we declined.
-We were taken from the jungle when we were extremely young and we don't remember very much about it.
+If you're asking if we stay with Jenetta because we have to, the answer is no. Jenetta offered to take us back to Taurentlus-Thur and endeavor to locate our relatives, but we declined.
+We were taken from the jungle when we were extremely young, and we don't remember very much about it.
 We would be strangers there.
-Besides, Jenetta belongs to us."
+Jenetta also offered our spouses, Nicky and Thor, the opportunity to return to the planet.
+They've declined as well.
+Besides, Jenetta belongs to us.”

 “I'm sorry.
 I don't understand.
 Admiral Carver belongs to you?”

-"Perhaps I can clarify that," Jenetta said.
-"It's the way Jumakas think of family unity.
+“Perhaps I can clarify that,” Jenetta said.
+“It's the way Jumakas think of family unity.
 I belong to them and they belong to me.
 Their cubs belong to them, and they belong to their cubs.
-The cubs also belong to me and my children, and I and my children belong to them.
+The cubs also belong to me and my children, and my children and I belong to them.
 I suppose it's like a mutual adoption process.
-We're all free from any restrictions on our movements, actions, or choices once we reach the age of consent, subject of course to the laws of any society.
+We're all free from any restrictions on our movements, actions, or choices once we reach the age of consent, subject of course to the laws of the society where we live.
 That naturally varies with the species.
-Jumakas mature much sooner, but also have a shorter lifespan than Terrans.
-Do you understand?"
+Jumakas mature much sooner but also have a shorter lifespan than Terrans.
+Do you understand?”

 “I think so, although it's a foreign concept that a Terran could belong to a pet.”

-"Ah, that's where the difficulty in fully understanding the premise lies.
-Cayla, Tayna, their mates and their children are not pets.
+“Ah, that's where the difficulty in fully understanding the premise lies.
+Cayla, Tayna, their mates, and their children are not pets.
 That's the whole purpose of this discussion.
 I want everyone to understand that Jumakas are not pets or domesticated creatures and shouldn't be treated that way.
 They are entitled to their freedom just as much as you and I are.
-They don't need us to care for them as is normally required with pets.
-Everyone has to stop seeing them as either wild or domesticated animals who don't have a capacity for intelligent reasoning and thought.
+They don't need us to care for them throughout their lives, as is normally required with pets.
+Everyone has to stop seeing them as either wild or domesticated animals that don't have a capacity for intelligent reasoning and thought.
 When someone sees a Pledgian or a Milora, they don't see a wild animal.
-They see an intelligent individual who simply has a distinctively unique appearance.
-That's all they should see when they see a Jumaka."
+They see an intelligent individual who simply has a distinctive appearance that is unique from that of Terrans and other species.
+That's all they should see when they see a Jumaka.”

-"Excuse me, Admiral," another newsie said.
-"The voices we're hearing are coming over the speakers in the ceiling.
-How do we even know what we're hearing is what the Jumakas are saying?
-There could be someone in a back room responding."
+“Excuse me, Admiral,” another newsie said.
+“The voices we're hearing are coming over the speakers in the ceiling.
+How do we even know that what we're hearing is what the Jumakas are saying?
+There could be someone responding from a back room.”